smartnetguru/srsUE/README.md

 srsUE is a software radio LTE UE.
 It is written in C++ and builds upon the srsLTE library (https://github.com/srslte/srslte).
 Running on an Intel Core i7-4790, srsUE achieves up to 60Mbps DL with a 20Mhz bandwidth SISO configuration. srsUE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.

+*News*: We have just released srsUE 1.1 now supporting the bladeRF hardware.
+We have also added Paging and improved general stability.

 Features
 --------